lancepants/notes/os-theory.rst

 ------------------
 The linux kernel is a multitasking operating system which uses *preemptive multitasking* (in contrast with cooperative multitasking).
 The scheduler decides when a process is to cease running and a new process is to begin running.

 The act of involuntarily suspending a running task is called *preemption*.
 The time that a process runs before it is preempted is usually predetermined, and is called the *timeslice* of the process.
 The timeslice, in effect, gives each runnable process a *slice* of the processor's time.

-On most OS's, a task's timeslice is dynamically calculated as a function of process behaviour and configurable system policies.
+Each process runs for a "timeslice" that is proportional to its weight divided by the weight of all other runnable tasks.

 <input more about CFQ and proportion of the processor - page 46>